-The four potyviruses infecting the Poaceae can be distinguished by high-performance liquid chromatography of coat protein digests (Shukla et al., 1988).
+The SCMD-causal potyviruses infecting the Poaceae can be distinguished by high-performance liquid chromatography of coat protein digests (Shukla et al., 1988).

-The inclusion morphology of SCMV is distinctive, comprising pinwheels, scrolls and laminated aggregates (Subdivision III), whereas Johnsongrass mosaic, maize dwarf mosaic and sorghum mosaic viruses induce only pinwheels and scrolls (Subdivision I) (Lesemann et al., 1992).
+The inclusion morphology of SCMV is distinctive, comprising pinwheels, scrolls and laminated aggregates (Subdivision III), whereas Johnsongrass mosaic virus, Maize dwarf mosaic virus and Sorghum mosaic virus induce only pinwheels and scrolls (Subdivision I) (Lesemann et al., 1992).

 A polymerase chain reaction (PCR) molecular diagnostic method is sensitive and specific (Smith and Van de Velde, 1994).